gkapfham/www.gregorykapfhammer-old.com/teaching/cs100F2019/laboratories.md

 ## {{page.subtitle}}

 {% comment %} Note: each laboratory assignment should have an objective and a reading assignment {% endcomment %}
-{% comment %} Deploys are not working correctly on Netlify! {% endcomment %}

 <ul>